 Few months back, I went to Cyprus for holidays.
 Cyprus is half Greek and half Turkish, my mom is Greek, from the occupied Karpazia.
 So me and a couple friends went on a road trip to see my mom's land.
-On our way there I was dazed by the view, it was like it was taken from a movie, a war movie to be exact where everything was destroyed, buildings, houses and now it's been left a ghost town with few people here and there.
-Everything was so surreal, it was like I travel back in time and to a different country (pictures were prohibited at that part).
+On our way there, I was dazed by the view, it was like it was taken from a movie, a war movie to be exact where everything was destroyed, buildings, houses and now it's been left a ghost town with few people here and there.
+Everything was so surreal, it was like I traveled back in time and to a different country (pictures were prohibited at that part).

 As soon as we reached, we could breath the fresh air and smell that distinctive smell that comes from the ocean.
 Even though, we were tired we were also eager to explore and see as much as we could in one day.
 Karpazia is famous for it's golden sandy beaches, unspoiled forest and unique wildlife.

 After half an hour rest we hopped into the car for exploring.
 As we drove by we could not resist of the breathtaking scenery we had to stop and admire the beauty created by nature.
 The sea was so blue it looked like it was taken from a painting and the rocks were shaped so weirdly.
 I was fascinated by every little thing.
 Even the birds looked different, I saw a little red bird with a pretty long neck, that definitely got my attention.
 I had a quick glance on where I was standing and I realized that the rocks were actually ruins, it took me a minute to realize it.
 Everywhere I looked they were little houses and churches, tombs and on the top of the mountain right above me it was something that looked like a destroyed castle.